tddmonkey/tests-need-love-too/tests-need-love-too.md

 [^29]: In Java this would be overriding the equals() method; Scala and Ruby allow the overriding of the ‘==’ operator.

 [^30]: Especially when using an IDE that allows the generation of such methods

+# 5 Isolation
 No matter if you believe a unit test to be a single method/class or several classes working together, tests must run fast and be predictable.
-In order to achieve this it is necessary to isolate both the test and production code from the outside world, e.g. file systems and databases.
+In order to achieve this it is necessary to isolate both the test and production cofrom the outside world, e.g. file systems and databases.
 It is also necessary to control dependencies that have natural variance such as a random number generator.
 A sign that unit tests or code are not properly isolated are tests that fail, but when re-run pass without any code being changed (“flaky”), trying to force your tests to run in a particular order or running them X number of times and ensuring a certain percentage pass.
 Slow